smilladion/game-creator/CONTRIBUTING.md

 3. In the folder "Components", create a new Java file and give it a unique name.

 4. Have it extend GameComponent or SolutionComponent.
-    - The constructor of your component should only take an id and call super(id), as required by the superclass - and nothing else.
+    - The constructor of your component should only take an (int id) and call super(id), as required by the superclass - and nothing else.

 5. Create two XML layout files with one defining how your component will be created by the user, and the other how the component looks when playing a game (or decide to make them programatically - not recommended).